- Product: Voyager

 - "Connection failed"

-- While attempting to run jobs or access data in GDC:
+- While attempting to run jobs or access data in GDC after logging in:

 - "Failed to retrieve saved searches"